railsbump/app/README.md

 If you'd like to get involved in the development, get in touch [via email](mailto:hello@railsbump.org)!

+## Support

+If you find RailsBump useful and would like to support the ongoing development, [buy me a coffee](https://www.buymeacoffee.com/279lcDtbF) or [become a sponsor](https://github.com/sponsors/manuelmeurer)!

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.